← Back to Community

 How Sofi Trained Through Postpartum Recovery

-A data scientist's return to training at 6 months postpartum.
+A new mom's return to training at 6 months postpartum.
 Pelvic floor, diastasis, gradual reloading.
 From Persistence Athletics in Belltown, Seattle.

 Six months after her baby was born, Sofi walked back into the gym.

-Pregnancy and the postpartum period had broken her connection to her body.
+She stood just inside the roll-up door at 3025 1st Ave, looking at the rig like she was not sure it would still hold her.
+Pregnancy and the postpartum months had scrambled her connection to her own body.
 She had been a runner before.
-She had been someone who lifted regularly.
-Now sleep was bad, energy was rock bottom, and she was unsure what was safe.
+She had been someone who lifted twice a week without thinking about it.
+Now sleep was broken, energy was on the floor, and she genuinely did not know what was safe to do anymore.

-She was a data scientist in her early thirties, the kind of careful thinker who had read enough conflicting postpartum advice online to be paralyzed.
+She was in her early thirties, a careful, analytical person who had read enough conflicting postpartum advice online to be frozen by it.
+One forum said never lift again.
+One influencer said she should be back to barbell snatches at eight weeks.
 She wanted to come back.
-She did not know how.
+She had no idea how.

 This is Sofi's story.
 The postpartum considerations, the modified programming, the nutrition coordination, and the month-by-month milestones.
-I'm Jacque Dewangan, CFL3 and Precision Nutrition Level 2.
+I am Jacque Dewangan, CFL3 and Precision Nutrition Level 2.
 I coach almost every postpartum return at Persistence Athletics.
-Updated April 2026.
+Updated June 2026.

 Table of Contents